Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

-The coupling to the circuit can also induce and detect deviations from spin equilibrium states.
-The sequence of microwave pulses typically includes spin excitation pulses, with frequencies close to the average $\Omega_{\rm S}$, followed by another sequence of readout pulses, with frequencies close to $\omega_{\rm r}$, that detect any shift in the LER resonance.
-Figure \ref{fig:pump-probe}a shows a scheme of the pulse sequences and examples of LER resonances measured before and after pumping on the spins, in this case for a positive average $\Delta$.
-The long spin relaxation times allow scanning the whole resonance before the decay of spin excitations.
-These excitations modify $\langle \hat{\sigma}_{j,z} \rangle$ and, following Eq. (\ref{eq:ensemble_dispersive_shift}), shift the LER frequency from its reference value, corresponding to the equilibrium spin state, to a higher value.
-Yet, the shift $\delta \omega_{\rm r}$ is barely above the noise level in the experiments performed with a single excitation/readout transmission line (Fig. \ref{fig:pump-probe}b).
+The coupling to the circuit can also induce and detect deviations of the spins from thermal equilibrium.
+The sequence of microwave pulses typically includes spin excitation pulses, with frequencies close to the average $\Omega_{\rm S}$, followed by another sequence of readout pulses, with frequencies close to $\omega_{\rm r}$, that detect any shift $\delta \omega_{\rm r}$ in the LER resonance.
+Figure \ref{fig:pump-probe}a shows a scheme of the pulse sequences and examples of LER resonances measured before and after pumping on the spins, in this case for an average $\Delta > 0$.
+The long spin-lattice relaxation times allow scanning the whole resonance before the decay of spin excitations.
+These excitations modify $\langle \sigma_{z,j} \rangle$ and, following Eq. (\ref{eq:ensemble_dispersive_shift}), shift the LER frequency from its reference value, corresponding to the equilibrium spin state, to a higher value.
+Yet, $\delta \omega_{\rm r}$ is barely visible above the noise level in the experiments performed with a single excitation/readout transmission line (Fig. \ref{fig:pump-probe}b, left).

 The frequency shift can be enhanced by applying stronger spin pumping pulses on chips which include two independent transmission lines, like the one in Fig.~\ref{fig:setup}.
 The excitation line couples high-power ($\sim 0$ dBm) pulses directly to the spins and to the LER inductor, while the readout line couples low-power ($-50$ dBm) pulses only to the LER capacitor.
 The risk of a power leak from the excitation line into the readout line through the LER is avoided by working in the dispersive regime, as the LER acts as a band-pass filter.
-With this architecture, larger values of $\delta \omega_{\rm r}$ are attained for the same excitation pulse durations, as seen in Fig. \ref{fig:pump-probe}.
+With this architecture, larger values of $\delta \omega_{\rm r}$ are attained for the same excitation pulse durations, as seen on the right hand panel of Fig. \ref{fig:pump-probe}b.